pantulis/amazing_marvin_habit_bumper/README.md

 This is a minimal Sinatra App to interface with Amazing Marvin Habit API.

+**Important** - This is low level stuff.
+Use at your own risk: any bug in the code or any unexpected changes in Amazing Marvin's internal data structures can destroy your data.
+Always backup your data.

 ## Requirements

 The following environment variables need to be configured: